 The MANR core is compliant with the AXI4-Stream Video Protocol and AXI4-Lite interconnect standards.
-See UG761, Xilinx AXI Reference Guide, for additional information.
+See Video IP: AXI Feature Adoption section of the (UG761) AXI Reference Guide [Ref 2] for additional information.

 Performance

 For the MANR to process a complete 720p60 or 1080p30 frame within one frame period, the internal clock must be run at least at the pixel rate, or 74.25 MHz.
 For the MANR to process a complete 1080p60 frame within one frame period, the internal clock must be run at least at the pixel rate, or 148.5 MHz.